Allergies

 Causes of Allergies

 Hormone level fluctuations can have a significant impact on both the incidence of allergies and the severity of allergy symptoms.
-Although the mechanisms are not always well understood, changes in hormone levels are frequently associated with the development of allergies or changes in allergy symptoms, particularly for hay fever, asthma, and dermatitis.
+Although the mechanisms are not always well understood, changes in hormone levels are frequently associated with the development of allergies or changes in allergy symptoms, particularly hay fever, asthma, and dermatitis.

-Triggers of Allergies
+Triggers of allergies

 Continue reading to learn more about the treatment options available for allergies during menopause.